How You Can Tell if You're Drinking from a Dirty Beer Line: Signs of Contamination

 1. Get Ready: Make sure you have all your cleaning tools and solutions.
 Think of it like gathering your cleaning kit before tackling a messy room.

-3. Disconnect Kegs: Disconnect from the Kegs in the beer walk-in and connect the couplers with couplings to form part of the circuit.
-Like the picture above.
+3. Disconnect Kegs: Before disconnecting the kegs, ensure that the gas is shut off to prevent any potential leaks or safety hazards.
+Once the gas is off, disconnect the keg couplers from the kegs in the beer walk-in and connect the couplers with couplings to form part of the circuit.

 4. Disconnect Faucets: Disconnect Faucets and connect jumper lines.
 Put Faucets into cleaning solutions and let them soak for at least 20 minutes.

 5. Prepare Cleaning Solution: Mix the cleaning solution as instructed.
-Follow the instructions on the cleaning bottles
+Follow the instructions.

 6. Connect to Pump: Hook up the system to the recirculating pump.
 Imagine connecting beer tubing from a water pump to a garden hose.